-The small capacity of this frother is also one of its biggest downsides.
+One of the most noticeable tradeoffs with this product is its small capacity downsides.
 If you're primarily heating milk for drinks like hot cocoa and chai, you'll probably want to look into an option such as the Breville or Capresso to fill your mug.
-We found that this unit also has a tendency to leave a film at the bottom of the pitcher, making it necessary to wash between uses rather than being good to go after a quick rinse.
+We found that this unit also has a tendency to leave a film at the bottom of the pitcher, making it necessary to wash between uses rather than being ready to go after a quick rinse.
 The Nespresso Aeroccino4 is also a higher-end item with a higher price to match.
 This isn't the right frother for everyone, but if you love good, dry foam, this is definitely the one for you.

 Another great and affordable option that can both froth and heat is the Secura F280R.
-This frother can heat and texture enough milk to fill your favorite mug and is easy to simply rinse between batches to make beverages for the whole family.
+This frother can heat and texture enough milk to fill your favorite mug, and it is easy to simply rinse between batches to make beverages for the whole family.
 The texture this frother creates is best suited for dry cappuccinos and fluffy lattes.
 The single-button interface changes colors depending on which program you have selected and flashes it momentarily for confirmation before starting.